Arizona border agents find fentanyl taped to man’s thighs during immigration check

 CLICK HERE FOR THE FOX NEWS APP

-Overdose deaths related to fentanyl and other synthetic opioids have skyrocketed by more 800 percent since 2013, health officials said.
+Overdose deaths related to fentanyl and other synthetic opioids have skyrocketed by more than 800 percent since 2013, health officials said.

 Fox News' Kevin Corke and Alexandria Hein contributed to this report.